isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Mr Tay Ter Long is the Chief of Government Procurement and Director of
 the Government Procurement Function Office in MOF.
-Mr Tan has more than 20 years of professional experience in both private and public sectors.</p>
+Mr Tay has more than 20 years of professional experience in both private and public sectors.</p>
 <p>Prior to joining MOF, he was leading the procurement and contract management
 functions in JTC Corporation, the Government’s appointed Centre of Excellence